FeatureBaseDB/python-pilosa/README.md

 # make sure the index and field exists on the server
 client.sync_schema(schema)

-# Send a SetBit query.
+# Send a Setquery.
 PilosaError is thrown if execution of the query fails.
 client.query(myfield.set(5, 42))

-# Send a Bitmap query.
+# Send a Row query.
 PilosaError is thrown if execution of the query fails.
 response = client.query(myfield.row(5))

 # Get the result